Nope. Not cannabis.

 This past summer I've been discovering the virtues of the dandelion.
 It, too, is pretty, and more attractively named, at that.
 It's also edible.
 And I've always felt, deep down, a desire to love the dandelion for its finer qualities and to believe in its inherent goodness.

 And mere indifference can take over an entire garden plot in one short season, with no compensation whatsoever.

 Soooo . . .

 I decided to do some research, and I found enough dandelion-redeeming information on the internet to convince me of it's viability.

 And this summer—since eradicating them from my garden means digging out the root—I'll be making "coffee" with that.

-I froze my tea in pint jars and took it out to the garden with me, to drink as it thawed.
+I froze my tea in pint jars and took it out to the garden, to drink as it thawed.

-I actually liked this cold drink so well that this year I'm planning to make more of it—come spring and the first sighting of dandelions! :)
+I actually liked this cold drink so well that this year I'll make more of it—come spring and the first sighting of dandelions! :)